FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 JDBC specification is modeled after the Oracle RDBMS and a workaround for this issue had to be delivered.
-Another side effect of this issue is, that it is allowed to intermix input and output parameters, for example in the “IN, OUT, IN, OUT, OUT, IN” order.
+Another side effect of this issue is, that it is allowed to intermix input and output parameters, for example in the "IN, OUT, IN, OUT, OUT, IN" order.
 Not that it makes much sense to do this, but it might help in some cases when porting applications from another database server.